AnnieLe0907/thianle-profile/README.md

 **Millersville University of Pennsylvania** – B.S. in Computer Science (Transfer Year)
 _2023–2024_
 📌 GPA: 3.96 / 4.0
-_Completed some foundational CS courses prior to transferring to GMU_
+_Completed some foundational CS courses prior to transferring to GMU_ <br>

 **Ho Chi Minh City University of Law** – B.A. in English Language (Legal English) (Transferred)
 _2021–2023_
 📌 GPA: 3.59 / 4.0
-_Studied core courses in legal English, civil law, and academic writing before transferring to pursue Computer Science in the U.S._
+_Studied core courses in legal English, civil law, and academic writing before transferring to pursue Computer Science in the U.S._ <br>

 ---